Otten Group

-The Otten Group (Groep Otten, GO) is a political party in the Netherlands.
+The Otten Group (Groep Otten, GO) was a political party in the Netherlands.
 It was formed following an internal conflict between Henk Otten, former treasurer and board member of Forum for Democracy (FvD), and its leader Thierry Baudet.
-The party currently has two seats in the Senate.

 History

 Internal conflicts within Forum for Democracy

 After the establishment of Forum for Democracy in 2016, Otten and Baudet devoted themselves to the party's development.
 Shortly after its founding, the party managed to win two seats in the 2017 Dutch general election.
 Further efforts led to a decisive victory two years later in the 2019 Dutch provincial elections, but the party was not able to form a coalition in any province.
 The parties involved blamed Baudet.
-His statements about social issues had been viewed by many as far right, racist and misogynistic; some of his tweets were also controversial.
+His statements about social issues had been viewed by many as far-right, racist and misogynistic; some of his tweets were also controversial.

 On 19 April 2019, Otten stepped forward in an interview with Dutch newspaper NRC Handelsblad.
 In the interview, Otten criticised the party's course and Baudet's behaviour.
 The party leader was "not amused" by this public criticism.

 A few days later, two of the party's three board members, Baudet and Rob Rooken, accused Otten of taking money from the party treasury.
 The money in question was immediately deposited back to the party account by Otten.
 Otten resigned as a party member at the request of the other board members.
 During this period, Otten opted for media silence to prevent further harm to the party.
 In the 2019 Dutch senate election, Otten was the party's lead candidate and intended group chairman.
 After the conflict, Otten renounced the group chairmanship.
 He was succeeded by Paul Cliteur, with whom he entered the Senate (together with ten brand new members of the Dutch parliament).

 Owing to suspicions of financial malpractices, Otten was expelled from the party on 24 July 2019.
 Otten immediately visited the media to speak out against the accusations, which he dismissed as defamation, slander.
 He claimed it was due to disagreements about the direction of the party.
 Otten also promised to make a declaration weigh defamation.
 In Dutch news program Nieuwsuur, Otten hinted at his further political aspirations with the possibility of establishing his own party for the first time.